HariSekhon/Knowledge-Base/travel-consulting.md

 way because you drive on the right in Europe instead of the left like in the UK.

 Apparently the French police are likely to pull you over and fine you if you don't have these.

+### Do Not Speed

+Do not speed, you only need to go a meagre 50kmh above the speed limit and the [Latvian](#latvia) police will revoke your license.

+This is easy to do in towns which are set to only 50kmph speed limits whether they explicitly declare it or not.

+If you see a car pushing into the back of you, do not speed up.

+It may be a police car that will only put on its siren after you've increased speed to breach the +50kmph maximum penalty of €360 euros and a revoked license.

+The extended time pulled over by the police not knowing if they are going to arrest you and impound your vehicle on top of revoking your license will set you back a lot more time than any speed up would give you.

+It's quite possible they do this on purpose 15 minutes from the Estonia border to catch unsuspecting foreigners driving between the countries.

+Let cars overtake you than fall for this unmarked police car entrapment.

 ## Phones, E-Sims & Mobile Internet Access